dubcat/PathOfExile/README.md

 ### The Slave Pens (36-46)

-- Ding Level 36

 - Kill Overseer Krow

 - Go to Overseer's Tower

 ### Overseer's Tower

-- Have around 884 Life
+- Have around 1350 Life

 - Go to The Control Blocks